bkuschak/cnc_lms3990/README.md

-# cnc_lms3990
-New parts and modifications to the CNC Fusion kit for LMS3990
+Project for CNC conversion of the LMS3990 mini mill.
+I installed the CNC Fusion kit #4.
+These are modifications afterwards.